olemis/repo-info/README.md

 It can work over HTTP/HTTPS proxies, just take a peek on the code to modify and uncomment two lines.

+### Script feedback

+If your images are big and your bandwidth is slow the local part will take a while, it will download the image locally if not already dowloaded.

+If this is your case: take a trip to the nearest window to check if the outer world is there. ;-)

 ## Author

 My name is Pavel Milanes, I'm starting on docker and cloud technologies with this scripts.
 Be gently on me.